-Application development through application programming interfaces (APIs) is just like any relationship -- it’s all about trust.
+Application development through application programming interfaces (APIs) is just like any relationship -- it’s

 The way that trust is developed is through an open authentication standard called OAuth.
 As Sam Ramji puts it, the “Cambrian explosion of apps” that has happened in the past few years could not have come about without it.